openvax/pepdata/README.md

 - `load_wuzzle`: Returns set of amino acid strings
 - `load_wuzzle_ngrams`: Array whose rows are amino acids transformed into n-gram vector space.

+If the dataset contains additional data about the epitopes (such as HLA type u or source protein):
+- `load_wuzzle`: Returns data frame with epitope strings and additional properties
+- `load_wuzzle_set`: Set of epitope amino acid strings
+- `load_wuzzle_ngrams`: Array whose rows are amino acids transformed into n-gram vector space.

-If, however, the dataset consists of assay results, then the following functions are available:
+If the dataset is labeled (contains positive and negative assay results), then the following functions should be available:
 - `load_wuzzle`: Load all available data from the "wuzzle" dataset (filtered by options such as `mhc_class`).
 - `load_wuzzle_values`: Group the dataset by epitope string and associate each epitope with the percentage of positive results.
 - `load_wuzzle_classes`: Split the epitopes into positive and negative classes, return a set of strings for each.